-The only brother combination ever elected to the National Baseball Hall of Fame, Paul "Big Poison" Waner, born on April 16, 1903, and Lloyd "Little Poison" Waner, born on March 16, 1906, came out of Harrah, Oklahoma, to play together in the Pittsburgh Pirates' outfield from 1927 to 1940.
+The only brother combination ever elected as players to the National Baseball Hall of Fame, Paul "Big Poison" Waner, born on April 16, 1903, and Lloyd "Little Poison" Waner, born on March 16, 1906, came out of Harrah, Oklahoma, to play together in the Pittsburgh Pirates' outfield from 1927 to 1940.
 Together, they amassed 5,611 hits from Paul's rookie season in 1926 to their last season in 1945, about four times as many hits as a whole team gets in a season.
 Paul was one of the first eight to exceed 3,000 hits, reaching 3,152 for his career, which put him ahead of some outstanding batsmen such as Babe Ruth, Lou Gehrig, Rogers Hornsby, and Ted Williams.

 Their father, O. L. "Pop" Waner, played for an Oklahoma City club in 1896, eight years before professional baseball came to Oklahoma.
 His two sons grew up in Harrah and were playing for an Ada town team during the early 1920s when they were discovered by Pittsburgh scout Joe Devine.
 Paul Waner played in the minor leagues and joined the Pirates in 1926, batting .336 in 144 games as a rookie.
 Lloyd played for East Central State College in Ada before playing in the minors and joining his brother in the Pittsburgh outfield during 1927.
 He batted .355 as a rookie, while Paul batted .380 that year to win the National League batting crown and the Most Valuable Player award.
 They became known as the "Waner Wonders."